 The Navajo Nation Environmental Protection

-Agency's Public Water Systems Supervision Program
+Agency's Public Water Systems Supervision

-is now being represented as a Primacy Program,
+Program is now being represented as a Primacy

-based on U.S. EPA-Region 9's approval of the
+Program, based on U.S. EPA-Region 9's approval

-systems on the Navajo Nation.
+the water systems on the Navajo Nation.

 |Navajo Nation Environmental Protection Agency • Public Water Systems Supervision Program